What is modern Freemasonry

 New members make solemn promises concerning their conduct in the lodge and society.
 These promises are similar to those taken in court or upon entering the armed services or many other organizations.
 Each member also promises to keep confidential the traditional methods of proving he is a Freemason, which he would use when visiting a lodge where he is not known.
 There is nothing however in these promises, contrary to his civil, moral or religious duties.

 The much-publicized ‘traditional penalties’ for failure to observe these undertakings have been removed from the promises.
 They were always symbolic not literal and refer only to the moral pain any decent man should feel at the thought of violating his word.
+Members also undertake not to make use of their membership for personal gain or advancement; failure to observe this principle or otherwise to fall below the standards expected of a Freemason can lead to expulsion.

 Respect for the Law